muazsh/MemoryManager/README.md

 ## Reachability

-The considers thread stacks and Data segement and BSS segment as a root for reachability, so pointers which are referenced there are considered reachable, then those pointers stored in the a heap which are reachable via a reachable pointer are also reachable.
+The tool considers thread stacks and Data segement and BSS segment a root for reachability, so pointers which are referenced in that root are considered reachable, also those pointers stored in the heap which are reachable via a reachable pointer are also reachable.

 ## Methodology

-This tool overloads `new` and `delete` operators to keep track of the allocated pointers in the allocation list and the freed pointers in the deallocation list.
+This tool overloads `new` and `delete` operators to keep track of the allocated pointers in the **allocation list** and the freed pointers in the **deallocation list**.

 ### Memory Leak